manugh1/Spring-Anti-Fraud-System/README.md

 You can only access the endpoints using a browser or a tool that allows you to send HTTP requests like [Postman](https://www.getpostman.com/).
 There are several endpoints that you can use to interact with the system.
 Post a request to the according endpoint in a format shown in the examples below.

-If you run the application, you can also access the web interface at [http://localhost:28852/](http://localhost:28852/) and access the services.

 **Please note, that the first user you create will be an admin.
 This can only be changed in the database.**